1DocWay/implementation-dash/README.md

     Arguments (Required):

-        TOKEN_FILE      TEXT    Specify a filename for your Asana Personal Access Token as "filename.txt"
+        TOKEN_FILE              Specify a filename for your Asana Personal Access Token as "filename.txt"

     Options: